akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/path-directives/rawPathPrefix.md

 Its one parameter is usually an expression evaluating to a `PathMatcher` instance (see also: @ref[The PathMatcher DSL](../../../../../scala/http/routing-dsl/path-matchers.md#pathmatcher-dsl)).

 As opposed to its @ref[pathPrefix](pathPrefix.md#pathprefix-java) counterpart `rawPathPrefix` does *not* automatically add a leading slash to its
 `PathMatcher` argument.
 Rather its `PathMatcher` argument is applied to the unmatched path as is.
+For a comparison between path directives check @ref[Overview of path directives](index.md#overview-path-java).

 Depending on the type of its `PathMatcher` argument the `rawPathPrefix` directive extracts zero or more values from the URI.
 If the match fails the request is rejected with an @ref[empty rejection set](../../rejections.md#empty-rejections).